RebinW/Microsoft-SC-300/06-identity-governance/01-entitlement-management.md

 - Tenant: KlarStroem
 - Role used: Global Administrator
 - License requirements
   - Using Identity governance capabilities in Entra ID requires the Entra ID P2 license
+  - Additional capabilities within Identity Governance such as JML and adding roles to Access Pakages requires the Governance Suite add-on.

 ## Implementation
 #### Step 1: